Meet some of the contributors to Art of Mentoring Devon 2017, part of a team of 60 staff running different elements of the all-ages camp.

 Until recently, Deborah was Managing Director of the Newbold Trust, a retreat and education centre for sustainable living and wellbeing in NE Scotland.
 Previously, she founded Wild at Heart, providing nature connection programmes, ecotourism consultancy and wildlife guide training.
 Deborah now offers consultancy, training and workshops in nature connection, regenerative culture, sustainability and youth empowerment.

-Peter Cow: A heartfelt facilitator and culture designer, Peter has been involved with 8 Shields programmes and events since 2011.
-He’s on the team setting up the UK 8 Shields network and runs introductory weekends in Devon.
+Peter Cow (Event North): A heartfelt facilitator and culture designer, Peter has been involved with 8 Shields programmes and events since 2011.
+He’s on the team setting up the UK 8 Shields network and runs 8 Shields introductory weekends and events around the UK and Europe.

 Peter’s been teaching and facilitating permaculture courses since 2007, specialising in ‘People Permaculture’ (social and personal regenerative design).
 He co-creates immersive and empowering learning experiences that connect people more deeply to nature, themselves and their community.
 Peter works with 8 Shields, Inner Transition and People Permaculture trainers across Europe.